What does my Council Tax pay for?

 - Fire services including staff

-- Support services to South East Coast Ambulance Service
+- Support services to South-East Coast Ambulance Service

 - Safe and Well home visits